 TasP trial design and setting

-The ANRS 12249 TasP trial protocol and procedures have been described previously 18,19.
-The trial was implemented in 2012-2016 in Hlabisa sub-district, northeast KZN, in a largely rural area, with scattered homesteads and approximately 28,000 isiZulu-speaking resident adults.
-Follow-up began in four clusters in 2012, then in an additional 6 clusters opened in 2013, and from 2014 the trial was expanded to 22 clusters (11x2) (Supplementary data, Figure 1).
-In the intervention clusters, HIV-positive participants were offered immediate ART regardless of CD4 count, whereas in the control clusters, ART was provided according to national guidelines (initially CD4 count ≤350/µL, then <500 from January 2015).
-The trial was approved by the Biomedical Research Ethics Committee, University of KwaZulu-Natal, South Africa (BFC 104/11) and the Medicines Control Council of South Africa (ClinicalTrials.gov: NCT01509508; South African National Clinical Trials Register: DOH-27-0512-3974).
+The TasP study is a cluster-randomised trial conducted by the Africa Health Research Institute (AHRI) that investigated whether UTT reduces HIV incidence at population-level 18,19.
+It was implemented in Hlabisa sub-district, northeast KZN, in a largely rural area, with approximately 28,000 resident adults, and an HIV prevalence reaching 30% 8.
+It was approved by the Biomedical Research Ethics Committee, University of KZN (BFC 104/11) and the Medicines Control Council of South Africa (ClinicalTrials.gov: NCT01509508; South African National Clinical Trials Register: DOH-27-0512-3974).
+Follow-up began in four clusters in 2012, was expanded to 10 clusters in 2013, and from 2014 the trial included 22 clusters (11x2) (Supplementary data, Figure 1).
+The TasP study did not show any significant population-level impact of universal ART (vs. national ART initiation guidelines) on cumulative HIV incidence 9.

 Study procedures

-All households in the trial area were identified with global positioning system coordinates and assigned a unique identification number.
-Six-monthly home-based survey rounds were implemented, during which: 1) verbal consent to offer trial participation to household members was obtained from the head of the household and all eligible individuals (aged 16 years and older, resident in the trial area) were enumerated and given a unique identifier; 2) the list of household members was updated to take into account deaths, out-migration, in-migration and individuals reaching the age of 16 years; 3) after written informed consent, participants were offered point-of-care rapid HIV counselling and testing.
+Six-monthly home-based survey rounds were implemented, during which: 1) all eligible individuals (aged 16 years and older, resident in the trial area) were enumerated and given a unique identifier; 2) the list of household members was updated to take into account deaths, out-migration, in-migration and individuals reaching the age of 16 years; 3) after written informed consent, participants were offered point-of-care rapid HIV counselling and testing.
+In the intervention clusters, HIV-positive participants were offered ART regardless of CD4 count, whereas in the control clusters, ART was provided according to national guidelines (initially CD4 count ≤350/µL, then <500 from January 2015).

 Socio-demographic and sexual behaviours questionnaire

-Participants were also invited to respond to a socio-demographic and sexual behaviours questionnaire (Individual Questionnaire, IQ), administered face-to-face by fieldworkers/HIV counsellors as part of the home-based survey rounds (annually in 2012 and 2013 and six-monthly thereafter).
-It was based on items that have been used in previous Africa Health Research Institute research studies 17.
+TasP trial participants were invited to respond to a socio-demographic and sexual behaviours questionnaire (Individual Questionnaire, IQ), administered face-to-face by fieldworkers/HIV counsellors as part of the home-based survey rounds.
+It was based on items used in previous AHRI research studies 17.
 Sexual behaviour data described the type, duration and sexual risks associated with up to the three most recent sexual partnerships of participants in the last 12 months.
-For those with no partner in the last 12 months, details of the most recent partner were recorded
+For those with no partner in the last 12 months, details of the most recent partner were recorded.

 Outcomes

-We considered seven indicators.
-Five were computed at the level of the participant: sexual intercourse in the past month, at least one regular sexual partner reported in the past six months, at least one casual sexual partner reported in the past six months, at least two sexual partners reported in the past six months, and point prevalence estimate of concurrency 20.
+Five indicators were computed at the level of the participant: sexual intercourse in the past month, at least one regular sexual partner reported in the past six months, at least one casual sexual partner reported in the past six months, at least two sexual partners reported in the past six months, and point prevalence estimate of concurrency 20.
 Two indicators were computed at the partnership level: condom use at last sex with regular partner, condom use at last sex with casual partner.
-For participant level indicators each questionnaire contributed one observation that took into account information from all the reported partnerships for the past 6 months.
-For partnership level indicators each questionnaire contributed as many observations as there were partnerships reported (ie between 0 and 3).
+For participant-level indicators each IQ contributed one observation that took into account information from all the reported partnerships for the past 6 months.
+For partnership-level indicators each IQ contributed as many observations as there were partnerships reported (ie between 0 and 3).
 In order to avoid duplicates due to the IQ being administered every 6 months, partnerships with date of last sex missing or > 6 months were not included in our analyses.

 Statistical analysis